 with a' = (1 + r)a - c.
 The optimization problem for the retiree is a standard concave problem.
 For the worker, however, the optimization problem is not concave since she optimizes jointly a discrete choice and a continuous choice.
-Moreover, even conditional on d' = 1, the next period value function $V{t+1}^1$ will not be concave since the value function represents the supremum over all future feasible combinations of discrete choices.
-The non-concavity of $V{t+1}^1$ produces the 'secondary kinks' described in Iskhakov et al. (2017).
+Moreover, even conditional on $d{t+1} = 1$, the next period value function V{t+1}^1 will not be concave since the value function represents the supremum over all future feasible combinations of discrete choices.
+The non-concavity of V{t+1}^1 produces the 'secondary kinks' described by Iskhakov et al. (2017).